Saorview: Commercial Multiplexes

 To date, the BAI have not announced any plans for a competition for a commercial DTT service.
 In August 2013, the BAI confirmed that it would launch another attempt of finding a service provider for the commercial DTT service.

 This was to allow the PSB side to proceed with an ASO transition to DSO, a stabilized economic backdrop by that time (3 years time) to emerge and changes in the Broadcasting Act 2009 to allow it have statutory mediation powers in dealing with RTÉNL (now 2RN) that it currently has with the broadcasters and interested parties but not with 2RN.
 2RN is currently regulated by ComReg.

 In August 2013 a report into Commercial DTT by Oliver & Ohlbaum was given to the BAI, the report outlined the main problems associated with DTT in Ireland including the lack of free-to-air services on Saorview.
 Based on this report the BAI have decided not to proceed with a licence competition for pay-DTT.
 The report was published on the BAI website in January 2014.
 On its publication Bob Collins, Chairperson of the BAI said "The contents of the report raise a number of policy implications for consideration by Government and also for the BAI, having regard to its statutory obligations and its enduring objectives in respect of diversity and plurality.
 In submitting copies of the review to the Minister for Communications, Energy and Natural Resources, the BAI would now welcome the opportunity to discuss the findings of the report and the policy implications arising at an early date."

 Main transmitters

-Saorview Connect

-On 20 January 2016 RTÉ announced that it had partnered with Freesat, the UK free-to-air television company, to develop a new product for Saorview, Ireland's free digital television service and the largest television platform in Ireland.
-This follows a previously announced intention to develop a new hybrid offering for Saorview The Saorview Connect offering was launched in November 2017.
-The service allows customers to connect a new type of receiver to their home broadband.
-The service features advanced functionality including online services, a backwards EPG, access to content recommendations, a newly designed remote control and a mobile app.